Popinek/lemonsqueezyLicense/README.md

-# License Key Management System
+# License Key Management System With LemonSqueezy For Python Apps

-This repository contains a Python application for managing license keys using the Lemon Squeezy API.
-It provides functionalities for activating and validating license keys through both a command-line interface and a Flask web server.
+This project manages license keys using the Lemon Squeezy API, allowing for key activation and validation via a command-line tool and a Flask-based web server.

 ## Features

 - **Command-Line Interface**:
   - Prompt for a license key.
   - Activate a license key using Lemon Squeezy API.
-  - Validate the license key.
+  - Validate the license key & HWID.
   - Save and load the license key from a file.

 - **Flask Web Server**:
-  - Provides an endpoint to validate license keys via a POST request.
+  - Provides an API to validate license keys via a POST request.

 ## Requirements

 - Python 3.x
 - `requests` library
 - `Flask` library
+- `sqlite3` library

 ## Installation